bollu/bollu.github.io/README.txt

 - <a type="application/rss+xml" href="feed.rss"> RSS feed </a>
 - **It's useful to finish things.**

+# Playing Pop on the Piano

+- Key idea: only allowed to play chords that share at least one note.
+- In some cases, permissible to play a chord that is at a distance of 1 (semi)tone away.
+- This forces one to know how to play all inversions of I, IV, V, i, VI, vi!
+- This is a good thing, but is also super super confusing when one starts out `:)`.

+- Thanks to Luisa!

 # Boolean Reflection Design

 - To decide some kind of property involving free variables, we split it into two parts: